 The Cabrits National Park is a wildlife and marine sanctuary, with Fort Shirley as the focal point and tourist attraction.

-The Indian River, located just south of the town of Portsmouth is the deepest and longest river in Dominica and the only one currently amenable to boat rides.
-It served as a plot location in the Pirates of the Caribbean movie series, which filmed two of its productions on island.
+The Indian River, located just south of the town of Portsmouth, is the deepest and longest river in Dominica and the only one currently amenable to boat rides.
+It served as a plot located in the Pirates of the Caribbean movie series, which filmed two of its productions on the island.
 The river's marsh setting has a unique ecological environment within Dominica and boasts some interesting wildlife for viewing during the boat tours.

-The Waitikubuli National Trailis the longest hiking trail, which spans the entire island of Dominica.
+The Waitikubuli National Trail is the longest hiking trail, which spans the entire island of Dominica.
 Crafted on the historical journeys of Dominica's African-descended maroons, the trail consists of 14 segments with varying levels of difficulty.
-The main office is located in the centre of the island, near Pond Casse.
+The main office is located in the center of the island, near Pond Casse.

 D-Smart Farm, the farm tourism camping ground is an experiment in a variety of sustainable agricultural projects.
-From seedlings, to animal rearing to providing sustainable education and immersion experiences to students and the general public, D-Smart farm is a model eco-conscious entrepreuneurial endeavor.
+From seedlings to animal rearing to providing sustainable education and immersion experiences to students and the general public, D-Smart farm is a model eco-conscious entrepreneurial endeavor.

 Located at the southern tip of the island, the Dominica Marine Reserve (est. 1998) is a protective environment for Dominica's marine ecology.
 It is the home of an underwater volcanic crater and one of the most important diving locations in the world.
 The recent communications campaign of the SSMR in November 2015 sensitized the public to the environmental challenges that officials are currently facing in their conservation efforts.